JuXReal/SimpleDocumentManagement/README.md

 1. Clone or download the project from GitHub
 1. Change the configurations at ~/contrib/config.sh
-3. Run the installer SDM.sh
+3. Run the installer SDM.sh as root user

 In the following the commands
 sudo apt-get install git